Daniela Iraschko-Stolz

-Daniela Iraschko-Stolz (née Iraschko; born 21 November 1983) is an Austrian ski jumper and footballer.
+Daniela Iraschko-Stolz (née Iraschko; born 21 November 1983) is an Austrian former ski jumper and footballer.

 She is one of the ski jumping's most successful female athletes, having won the 2014/15 women's World Cup season, and has the third most individual female World Cup wins – 12 – as of March 2017.
-Since 2003 she has held the women's ski flying world record of 200 m, and until 2023 remained the only woman to reach that distance.
+From 2003 to 2023 she held the women's ski flying world record of 200 m, and was the first woman to reach 200 m.
+She is considered a pioneer in the discipline of women's ski jumping having made her first jump at the age of 12 in the year 1995.

 In football, she has played at the highest levels of the domestic women's game.

 Career

 Ski jumping

 Iraschko-Stolz has competed in ski jumping since 2000.
 She is best known for her three individual victories at the Holmenkollen Ski Festival (2000, 2001, 2003).
 In 2009–10 she won the women's Continental Cup.
 She won the gold medal at the 2007 Winter Universiade in Turin, gold at the 2011 Ski Jumping World Championships in Holmenkollen, and silver at the 2014 Winter Olympics in Sochi.
 She has nine individual wins at the World Cup level and finished second overall in the first-ever women's World Cup season in 2011/12.

-On 29 January 2003, Iraschko-Stolz became the first woman to fly over 200 metres during practice for a World Cup event on the ski flying hill in Kulm, a women's world record which still stands today.
+On 29 January 2003, Iraschko-Stolz became the first woman to fly over 200 metres during practice for a World Cup event on the ski flying hill in Kulm, a women's world record which stood until 2023.

 Due to being injured, she was unable to compete in the Nordic World Championships 2013.

 In 2014, she won a silver medal in the normal hill competition at the Winter Olympics in Sochi.

 At the Nordic World Ski Championship 2015 in Falun, she won a bronze medal in the normal hill competition.
 At the Nordic World Ski Championship 2017 in Lahti, she won together with Michael Hayböck, Jacqueline Seifriedsberger, and Stefan Kraft the silver medal in the mixed team competition.

+She last competed in the Beijing 2022 Olympic Games & retired from the sport in 2023 at the age of 39.

 Football

 Iraschko started playing association football at a young age and started her career at WSV Eisenerz in 1993.
 In 2003 she moved to the Bundesliga side Innsbrucker AC, and after the dissolution of the women's team in 2006 she moved to Wacker Innsbruck.
 In 2008, 2009 and 2010 she became Austrian runner-up with the team behind the champions SV Neulengbach, in 2009 and 2012 she was in the Austrian Cup final.

+Her last match was in 2016 where she played as a striker for FC Wacker (FC Wacker Innsbruck).